LingB94/Perico2018/README.md

 # Perico2018
 This repository contains the code to train and evaluate models from the paper:
-_What happen after pericoronitis has been cured?y_
+_What happen after pericoronitis has been cured?_

 We use Python3.6.
 Install dependencies with ```pip install -r requirements.txt```